cloudentity/ce-samples-identity-pool-reference-apps/README.md

 Now that we have a custom IDP, as well as System and Admin OAuth clients configured for the backend, we need one more OAuth client.

-We must verify that the logged in user is authorized to call the REST endpoints we're exposing in the backend app, which allow self-service CRUD operations.
+We must verify that the logged in user is authorized to call the REST endpoints we're exposing in the Node.js backend app, which allow profile management CRUD operations.
 To do this, we will set up an additional "Server Web"-type OAuth client in the same workspace in which we've created the custom IDP.
 This additional client will be used to call the token introspection endpoint to check the user's token.

 - Navigate to the dashboard of the workspace in which we have set up the custom IDP
 - On the workspace dashboard, in the left-hand navigation, select "Applications" > "Clients"